-Upon completion of this offering, we will have ADSs outstanding, representing approximately % of our Class A ordinary shares (or ADSs representing approximately % of our Class A ordinary shares if the underwriters exercise their over-allotment option in full).
-All of the ADSs sold in this offering and the Class A ordinary shares they represent will be freely transferable by persons other than our "affiliates" (as that term is defined in Rule 144 under the Securities Act) in the United States without restriction or further registration under the Securities Act.
-Ordinary shares or ADSs purchased by one of our "affiliates" may not be resold, except pursuant to an effective registration statement or an exemption from registration, including an exemption pursuant to Rule 144 under the Securities Act described below.
+Upon completion of this offering and the concurrent private placement, we will have 17,500,000 ADSs outstanding, representing approximately 21.8% of our Class A ordinary shares (or 20,125,000 ADSs representing approximately 24.3% of our Class A ordinary shares if the underwriters exercise their over-allotment option in full).
+All of the ADSs sold in this offering and the Class A ordinary shares they represent will be freely transferable in the United States without restriction or further registration under the Securities Act.
+Class A ordinary shares held by our "affiliates," as that term is defined in Rule 144 under the Securities Act, and ADSs purchased in this offering by participants in the directed ADS program who are subject to lock-up restrictions or who are restricted from selling by Rule 144, may not be resold except pursuant to an effective registration statement or an exemption from registration, including an exemption pursuant to Rule 144 under the Securities Act described below.